follox42/TikSimPro/README.md

 - ✅ Configuration system
 - ✅ Core interfaces and plugin system
 - ⚙️ Physics simulation engine (in progress)
-- ⚙️ Fully english documentation
+- ✅ Fully english documentation
+- ⚙️ Auto tests for all modules
+- ⚙️ Synchronise all data model

 ### 🔨 What I'm Working On